aorti017/My-Music-Player-App/README.md

 Overview
 ---------
-This is an Android music player app that is intended to help me learn about Android and Java development.
+This Android app is a project I started to help myself learn more about Android and Java development.

 Using the app
 ---------